 As an example of an application of this strategy, look now at the right-hand plot in Fig. 5.4.
 Nominally, uncertainties from knowledge of the detector would weaken the observed limits, and this effect is visible in the black curve giving the result for unpolarized beams and in the curves for individual polarization states.
-However, the use of a mix of polarization states, including the nominally unproductive helicity-violating configurations, can be used to evaluate these uncertain detector parameters and retain most of the power of the analysis that included only statistical errors.
+However, the use of a mix of polarization states, including the nominally unproductive helicity-violating configurations, can be used to evaluate these uncertain detector parameters and retain most of the power of the analysis that included only statistical uncertainties.

-In processes subject to smaller systematic errors, it is more difficult to quantitatively express the advantage of positron polarization.
+In processes subject to smaller systematic uncertainties, it is more difficult to quantitatively express the advantage of positron polarization.
 A small advantage from the enhancement of cross sections is be compensated by the loss of productive luminosity in measuring the samples with helicity-violating polarization configurations.
-However, the use of positron polarization leads to double the number of individual data sets, adding redundancy and cross-checks.
-The goal of the ILC is to discover that the physics of e^+e^- annihilation differs from the predictions of the Standard Model.
-These checks could prove essential in making that case.
+However, the use of positron polarization leads to